CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Evaluation

 \subsubsection{Manual Inspection}

 To evaluate both the correctness of the classification and the proposed fixes, we manually inspect the results for the 291 warnings sampled from all violated rules (Section~\ref{s:dataset}).
-For the classification, we examine the warning, its context, and the sub-agent's decision-making process to judge whether the reasoning is sound and consistent with the code and the documentation of the static analysis.
+Due to the high annotation effort, the warnings and fixes are annotated by a single author of the paper, but unclear cases are discussed between the authors.
+During annotation, we follow a structured process: For the classification, we examine the warning, its context, and the sub-agent's decision-making process to judge whether the reasoning is sound and consistent with the code and the documentation of the static analysis.
 To inspect the fixes, we review all modified lines to assess whether TP warnings are resolved in accordance with rule documentation or, in the case of FPs, whether the fix correctly suppresses the warning.
 We also ensure the revised code remains semantically equivalent to the original, unless intentional differences are justified by addressing an underlying bug.
+A more detailed description of the annotation process and guidelines is provided in the \href{https://github.com/sola-st/CodeCureAgent/blob/v0.1.2/code_cure_agent/experimental_setups/review_process_definition.md}{replication package}.